standardebooks/tools/README.md

 ##build

-Build an ebook from a Standard Ebooks ebook source directory and place the output in DIRECTORY/dist/.
+Build an ebook from a Standard Ebook source directory and place the output in DIRECTORY/dist/.

 ##build-cover

-Build an ebook cover a Standard Ebooks ebook source directory and place the output in DIRECTORY/src/epub/images/.
+Build an ebook cover a Standard Ebook source directory and place the output in DIRECTORY/src/epub/images/.

 ##clean

-Prettify source files in a Standard Ebooks ebook source directory, including canonicalizing XML and minifying SVGs.
+Prettify source files in a Standard Ebook source directory, including canonicalizing XML and minifying SVGs.
 Note that this only prettifies the source code; it doesn't perform typography changes.

 ##create-draft

-Create a skeleton of a new Standard Ebooks ebook.
+Create a skeleton of a new Standard Ebook.

 ##endnotes2kindle